|

 Acanthus: A leaf used in Classical ornament, particularly on Corinthian

-capitals (the tops of Corinthian columns); frequently found on furniture as carved decoration or cast bronze ornament, particularly from the French, Louis XVI period. (see twenty-three examples)
+capitals (the tops of Corinthian columns); frequently found on furniture as carved decoration or cast bronze ornament, particularly from the French, Louis XVI period. (see nineteen examples)

 Ajouré: Pierced, used to describe the surface of an ornament or element.
-Literally "to let the light pass through." (feminine: ajourée) (see three examples)
+Literally "to let the light pass through." (feminine: ajourée) (see an example)

 Andirons: A pair of iron bars, usually decorated at the front end by a vertical member, placed at each side of the hearth and upon which the burning logs were supported.
 Sometimes referred to as "fire-dogs."

-Arbalette: A serpentine form characteristic of the finest Louis XV commodes, buffets, and consoles. (see seven examples)
+Arbalette: A serpentine form characteristic of the finest Louis XV commodes, buffets, and consoles. (see five examples)

 Bibliothèque: From the French word for library, a bibliotheque is a piece of furniture with glass-fronted doors and several shallow shelves designed to hold books. (see an example)